 When and Where?

-Semifinalists will be chosen in May and the competition will be held at the 2019 Oklahoma Rural Health Conference on May 30th at 3:00 pm.
+Semifinalists will be chosen February 28th and the competition will be held at the 2020 Oklahoma Rural Health Conference on March 4th at 3:45 pm after the 3:00 pm CHIO Annual Meeting.
 You can register for the conference on the Rural Health Association of Oklahoma website.

 What is the OSU Center for Health Systems Innovation?